What Is Piston Slap? Here’s What It Is And If You Should Worry

 The problem of piston slap is often confined to the piston and piston rings.
 Piston rings fit around the piston to seal it against the cylinder wall.
 They also contain a meticulously crafted gap.

-As the metal expands when the engine warms up, this gap closes, providing optimal sealing conditions when it’s at operating temperature.
+As the metal expands when the engine warms up, this gap closes, providing ideal sealing conditions when it’s at operating temperature.
 This is why piston slap often sounds worse when it’s cold, or the engine is just warming up.

 Will Piston Slap Damage My Engine?